-If you prefer to pay with by bank transfer, IDeal or BTC this is also possible.
+If you prefer to pay with by bank transfer, IDeal or crypto this is also possible.
 Mail to email@example.com and I will get back to you.

 - What does your business do to be sustainable?

 Clay and glaze recyling

-There is no hiding that using a kiln and firing it to 1220ºC uses a lot of energy, however where that energy comes from is important to me.
+Using a kiln and firing it to 1220ºC uses a lot of energy, however where that energy comes from is important to me.
 The energy supplier that I use for my home studio sources 100% from renewables (wind, hydro & solar).
-I try to fire the kiln up as much as possible on the weekends and evenings to take advantage of off-peak energy times and always ensure that the kiln is used at full capacity and never fired half empty.
+I try to ensure that the kiln is used at full capacity and never fired half empty.